Yuma Territorial Prison Hell Hole Jail of the Arizona Territory

 Escape wasn't an option.
 Getting past the guards that were armed with Gatling guns which had the capacity to fire multiple rounds was probably the easy part.
 The Colorado River was north and miles of burning desert awaited any prisoner who attempted an escape to the south or east.
 While a few claimed to have escaped from the "Hell Hole."
 No accounts were ever documented.
 Eight prisoners died in escape attempts.
 Overcrowding was continually a problem and ongoing construction of new cells continued.
 Some say that during the years the prison was operating, Most of the 111 prisoners who died during their time at the prison, died from diseases such as tuberculosis, typhus, scarlet fever, smallpox, escapes and a few committed suicide.
 Many are buried in the prison cemetery.

 By 1907, plans were underway for a new prison in Florence, and the last prisoner was transferred from Yuma in 1909.
 The prison had been in operation for 33 years.
 For a time, the former prison was used as Yuma's first high school after a fire where the high school burnt down.
 While the high school moved to a regular school building over one hundred years ago, the high school teams are still called the Yuma Criminals.
 Various clothing bearing black and white stripes has been popular for years and the high school store is called The Cell Block.

 Destitute people traveling from the Dust Bowl in the mid-West to California seeking work were allowed to stay at the former prison during the Great Depression Era.

-Today, the old prison is an Arizona State Park and Museum.
+Today, the old prison is an Arizona Historic Park and Museum.
 The museum (built by WPA labor) holds many artifacts and photos of the former prisoners.
 Information about visiting hours can be obtained on the Arizona State Parks website.